pschaus/linfo2266/website/source/intro/index.rst

 Open-Source course
 =======================================

-This course is open-source with sources on `github <https://github.com/pschaus/linfo2266>`_.
+This course is open-source with sources on `Github <https://github.com/pschaus/linfo2266>`_.
 Pull requests are welcome for bugfix or improvement suggestions

-Licence on the content of this course is Creative Commons Attribution-ShareAlike 4.0 International License:
+License on the content of this course is Creative Commons Attribution-ShareAlike 4.0 International License:

 .. image:: https://i.creativecommons.org/l/by-sa/4.0/88x31.png
     :alt: CC-BY-SA

 Evaluation
 =======================================

-To complete.
+Students will be evaluated through 6 projects during the semester.
+See :ref:`projects` for more details about the projects.

 Contact and communication
 =======================================

-Important communications using `moodle <https://moodle.uclouvain.be/course/view.php?id=1474>`_.
+Important communications will be made using `Moodle <https://moodle.uclouvain.be/course/view.php?id=1474>`_.
-`Teams <https://moodle.uclouvain.be/course/view.php?id=1474>`_. will also be used
+`Teams <https://moodle.uclouvain.be/course/view.php?id=1474>`_ will also be used.

-`Prof: Pierre Schaus <pierre.schaus@uclouvain.be>`_ and `TA:  <vianney.coppe@uclouvain.be>`_.
+Prof: `Pierre Schaus <pierre.schaus@uclouvain.be>`_ and
+TAs: `Vianney Coppé <vianney.coppe@uclouvain.be>`_, `Augustin Delecluse <augustin.delecluse@uclouvain.be>`_ and `Xavier Gillard <xavier.gillard@uclouvain.be>`_.